-As one New York Times writer described it, "Ms. Harris's repositioning could be read as opportunistic flip-flopping or, more charitably, as one person's evolution."54 Given that her changes in policy and positioning shift with the political winds, it seems likely that the former is the better explanation.
+As one New York Times writer described it, "Ms. Harris's repositioning could be read as opportunistic flip-flopping or, more charitably, as one person's evolution."54 Given that her changes in policy and positioning shift with the political winds-compare her positions as district attorney and attorney general with her positions as a U.S. Senator and Vice President-it seems likely that the former is the better explanation.